Multi-height distribution of rational points of split toric stacks: Application of the universal torsor in the case of abelian nice stacks

-where $m$ is the multiplicative map.
-Since all schemes are affine the commutativity of this diagram is equivalent to the commutativity of the corresponding one in the category of $\K$-algebras: where the vertical map on the right is given by $X \mapsto [L](t) \otimes 1$ and Hence the commutativity of the diagram comes from the fact that $[L](t)$ is map to $[L](t) \otimes \overline{S}^{v_{\K'}([L](t))}$ through the horizontal map of the bottom.
+where $m$ denotes the multiplication map.
+Since all schemes involved are affine, the commutativity of this diagram is equivalent to the commutativity of the corresponding diagram in the category of $\K$-algebras: